kragen/dernocua/text/term-rewriting-micro-interpreter.md

 typically have a small number of conditionals after that.
 So you’d probably want to use this bootstrap interpreter only to run a bootstrap compiler.

+### Primitives and integers ###

+Formally speaking we don’t need arithmetic primitives, since we can define numbers in a variety of ways via term rewriting, but for practical efficiency we probably want access to machine arithmetic.

+I’m thinking that the way to handle things like arithmetic is to have an additional class of constant atoms, the integers, and some built-in rewrite rules that are implemented in machine code.
+Darius Bacon suggests that perhaps only the right-hand side should be implemented in machine code, and the pattern-match itself maybe in a prelude.

+The question is how to handle them for matching: can you pattern-match on integerness, or do you just have a “function”?
+In the first case, you could allow an integer like 283 to match a pattern like `Int x` and bind `x` to 283; or you could instead rewrite `Int?
+283` and similar to `Yes` and `Int?
+Qfitzat` to `No`.

+If you were doing the pattern-match in the prelude, these alternatives might look like:

+    + (Int x) (Int y) :: 3
+    - (Int x) (Int y) :: 4
+    - x: - 0 x

+where the `::` rather than `:` indicates that you’re supplying a machine-code primitive index rather than a template, 3 being the index of the addition routine and 4 that of subtraction; or, in the other
+case:

+    If Yes a b: Do a
+    If No a b: Do b
+    && x y: If x y x
+    || x y: If x x y
+    Not Yes: No
+    Not No: Yes
+    Do Yes: Yes
+    Do No: No
+    + x y: If (&& (Int? x) (Int? y)) (Int+ x y) (Add x y) Do (Int+ x y) :: 3
+    - x: - 0 x
+    - x y: If (&& (Int? x) (Int? y)) (Int- x y) (Sub x y) Do (Int- x y) :: 4

+These If rules are convenient here but maybe not ideal, both because it’s easy to forget the `Do` when you try to define the results, and because it’s easy to forget that the *arguments within* the consequent and alternate blocks *will* be evaluated eagerly.

+You could define the usual arithmetic operations in terms of a single machine-code primitive with multiple arguments, like Mulsubdiv a b c d = (a*b - c)//d, with definitions in the standard prelude like these:

+    + (Int x) (Int y): Mulsubdiv -1 x y -1
+    - (Int x) (Int y): Mulsubdiv 1 x y 1
+    * (Int x) (Int y): Mulsubdiv x y 0 1
+    / (Int x) (Int y): Mulsubdiv 1 x 0 y

+This would avoid needing four separate primitive subroutines, four separate conditional cases to call them, four separate subroutine table entries, etc.  Though maybe a single conditional case would be sufficient, `Primop op x y`, with an op number, you’d still need a table of subroutines.

+For bitwise operations you could similarly use `Norshift a b c = ~(a |
+b) >> c` and definitions like these:

+    B~ (Int x): Norshift x 0 0
+    Nor (Int x) (Int y): Norshift x y 0
+    | (Int x) (Int y): B~ (Nor x y)
+    & (Int x) (Int y): Nor (B~ x) (B~ y)
+    &^ (Int x) (Int y): Nor (B~ x) y
+    >> (Int x) (Int y): Norshift (B~ x) 0 y
+    ^ (Int x) (Int y): Nor (Nor x y) (& x y)

+Probably three arguments is the maximum that would be tolerated by ordinary decency, but if not, you could of course incorporate Mulsubdiv and Norshift into a single six-argument monster.

+You’d also need some kind of comparison operation, minimally `>0`.

+Left shifts are easy enough to implement as rewrite rules with
+addition:

+    << (Int x) 0: x
+    << (Int x) (Int y): If (>0 y) (Shift (+ x x) (- y 1)) (Negative-left-shift x y)
+    Do (Shift x y): << x y

+Possibly a better way to implement that would be:

+    << (Int x) 0: x
+    << (Int x) (Int y): <<2 (>0 y) x y
+    <<2 Yes x y: Shift (+ x x) (- y 1)

+There’s a separate question of how to handle system calls, which I think can be bodged in pretty easily since evaluation is eager.

 Some sketches of assembly implementations
 -----------------------------------------